Copper Current Density for Simulations, Using Quick and Dirty PCB Design Rules

 For this example, I’m going to say we need to run 30A on the PCB, on an external layer.
 This external layer constraint is important for 2 reasons:

-- Many PCB manufacturers use thinner copper on the internal layers,
+- Many PCB manufacturers use thinner copper current density on the internal layers,

 - Internal layers are insulated by the PCB, and therefore will not cool down as effectively as external layers.